aws-samples/sample-accelerate-benefits-claims-processing-with-amazon-bedrock-data-automation/README.md

 ## Sample Documents

 The project includes sample check and medical receipts for testing.
-You can use these for getting started but we recommend using your own documents for the testing.
+As this is demo code we recommend using these documents for the testing.

 - Check Samples:
   - sample.png